 Jesus Heals the Leper

 In biblical times, the term leprosy was used to describe a number of similar skin diseases.
 Characterized by visible open sores and other blemishes on the body, leprosy was nearly impossible to hide, and at the time there was no known cure — or even any effective forms of treatment.
-As such, when Jesus heals a leper, as described in the Gospel of Matthew, it is certainly a miracle worth taking note of.
-But this miracle goes beyond the life it saved more than 2000 years ago; even today, it continues to illustrate the Savior’s divine mission, and his compassion for all of us.
+As such, when Jesus heals a leper, as described in the Gospel of Matthew, it was one of his most famous miracles.

 Jesus Heals the Leper: Background and Summary